ernestoarbitrio/arbitrio.fyi/content/posts/understanding-and-use-python-virtualenvs.md

 ---
+title: "Understanding and use python virtualenvs from Data Scientist perspective"
 date: 2018-06-19
 draft: false
 categories: ["Virtualenv"]
 tags: ["python", "python-virtualenv"]
 old_content_duration: 365
 ---

-# Understanding and use python virtualenvs from Data Scientist perspective

 A Virtual Environment is a real good way to keep the dependencies required by different projects in separate places, by creating virtual